Chemistry of Natural Soap Making

 - Oleic acid, best known from olive oil but also present in other oils like canola, adds moisturizing and conditioning properties to soap.

-- Linoleic acid, found in sunflower and safflowers oils also adds moisturizing and conditioning properties.
+- Linoleic acid, found most abundantly in sunflower, safflower, and grapeseed oils, also adds moisturizing and conditioning properties.

-- Linolenic acid, found in pomegranate, rosehip and seed oils and again adds moisturizing and conditioning properties.
+- Linolenic acid, found in flaxseed, pomegranate, and some other seed oils, adds moisturizing and conditioning properties.

 -